bhtandev/flow-compose/README.md

 `koa-compose` pattern is very powerful and in fact it can be used beyond Koa framework. ( the namespace, the context API )

-Ultimately this gives the consumer the ability to modularise different steps and in a process and control the flow.
+Ultimately this gives the consumer the ability to modularise different steps in a process and control the flow.

 ## Installation